 Due to being a 333-meter high mountain located near the Nagasaki’s city center, Mt.
 Inasa is one of the best night view spots in Nagasaki.
 There are some television, radio antennas and a restaurant where visitors can enjoy the incredible night view.
 Visitors can access the observation deck in several ways including ropeway, walking, taxi, and car.

-Nagasaki Cherry Blossom Spots
+Top Nagasaki Cherry Blossom Spots You Shouldn't Miss

-Sakura no Sato
+Sakura no Sato - Place to Visit in Nagasaki

 Unlike other parts of Japan, Sakura no Sato Park has beautiful cherry blossoms bloom all year long.
 In the most ideal timing which is in spring is still the peak, there are over 3,000 trees bloom.
 The season can last until September, and even rarer varieties start in October and during winter.
 In the garden, a rest-house, open-air stage, and the Sakura museum are also available for visitors.